-Because $c(\cdot)$ is a strictly convex function and n(i) is an increasing function, the optimality condition (33) implies that the optimal deposit rate increases in the ratio of marginal value of deposits to marginal value of equity capital $\frac{V_X(X,K)}{V_K(X,K)}$.
-Intuitively, when deposits are more valuable relative to equity capital, the bank is willing to sacrifice return on equity for deposit-taking (via a higher deposit rate).
-Moreover, when deposit flow is more responsive to the adjustment of deposit rate, i.e., n'(i) is high, the bank is willing to set a high deposit rate.
+Because $c(\cdot)$ is strictly convex and n'(i) > 0, the optimality condition (33) implies that the optimal deposit rate increases in the ratio of marginal value of deposits to marginal value of equity capital $\frac{V_X(X,K)}{V_K(X,K)}$.
+Intuitively, when deposits are more valuable relative to equity capital, the bank is willing to raise i_t , sacrificing return on equity for deposit-taking.
+Moreover, when deposit flow is more responsive to deposit rate, i.e., n'(i) is high, the bank sets a higher i_t .